This board hasn’t been fully documented yet. Please make a pull request adding more info to this file.

-This is the latest stable release of CircuitPython that will work with the cp32-m4.
+This is the latest unstable release of CircuitPython that will work with the hexky_s2.

 Every time we commit new code to CircuitPython we automatically build binaries for each board and language.
 The binaries are stored on Amazon S3, organized by board, and then by language.
 Try them if you want the absolute latest and are feeling daring or want to see if a problem has been fixed.

 All previous releases are listed on GitHub, with release notes, and are available for download from Amazon S3.
 They are handy for testing, but otherwise we recommend using the latest stable release.
 Some older GitHub release pages include the same binaries for downloading.
 But we have discontinued including binaries as assets on newer release pages because of the large number of files for each release.

 The UF2 bootloader allows you to load CircuitPython, MakeCode, and Arduino programs.
 The bootloader is not CircuitPython.
 If a UF2 bootloader is installed, you can check its version by looking in the INFO_UF2.TXT file when the BOOT drive is visible (FTHRS2BOOT, MAGTAGBOOT, HOUSEBOOT, etc.)